Miiko Taka

-Miiko Taka (高美以子, Taka Miiko) (born Miiko Shikata July 24, 1925 – January 4, 2023) was an American actress, popular for her film and television roles from the late 1950s until the early 1980s.
-Her best known role was as an elegant Japanese dancer starring with Marlon Brando in the drama Sayonara.
-She also acted in several other films and TV shows with fellow performers such as Miyoshi Umeki, James Garner, Bob Hope, Cary Grant, and Toshirō Mifune.
+Miiko Shikata (志方以子, Shitaka Miiko) (July 24, 1925 – January 4, 2023), known professionally as Miiko Taka (高美以子, Taka Miiko), was an American actress.
+She was known for her film and television roles from the late 1950s until the early 1980s.
+Her best known role was as an elegant Japanese dancer starring with Marlon Brando in the romantic drama Sayonara (1957).

 Early years

 Taka was born on July 24, 1925 in Seattle, but raised in Los Angeles as a Nisei; her parents had immigrated from Japan.
 In 1942, following the signing of Executive Order 9066, she was interned with her family at the Gila River War Relocation Center in Arizona.

 Career

 After Audrey Hepburn, director Joshua Logan's first choice for the role of Hana-ogi, turned him down, he looked to cast an unknown actress.
-Taka, who at the time was working as a clerk at a travel agency in Los Angeles, was discovered by a talent scout at a local Nisei festival.
-Although she had no previous acting experience, Variety gave her a positive review in their review of the film.
-Warner Bros. gave her a term contract as a result of her performance in Sayonara.
+Taka, who at the time was working as a clerk at a travel agency in Los Angeles, was discovered by a talent scout at a local Nisei festival and brought to Warner Bros. for a screen test, and subsequently offered the part.
+Although she had had no previous acting experience, Variety gave her a positive review for the role, and Warner Bros. gave her a term contract after completing Sayonara.

-After Sayonara, she worked in films with James Garner, Bob Hope, Cary Grant, Glenn Ford and Toshirō Mifune (alongside whom she also worked in the 1980 television miniseries Shõgun).
+After Sayonara, she worked in films with James Garner, Bob Hope, Cary Grant, Glenn Ford, Miyoshi Umeki and Toshirō Mifune (alongside whom she also worked in the 1980 television miniseries Shõgun).
 She also served as an interpreter for Mifune and Akira Kurosawa when they visited Hollywood.